vinli/docs/web/general/index.rst

 Vinli Platform services authenticate your application and let you configure pagination.
 Vinli applications must authenticate themselves and their user’s actions.
 Pagination can affect the format of dates and times.

 Get the details in these sections:

 .. toctree::
    :maxdepth: 2

    authentication
+   dev-device
    pagination
    dates